Title: Playtime Is Over

 Materials: Bronze coating, rusted patina, carved rigid foam core, metal bar, acrylic cables

-Where: Blue Velvet Projects, Zürich
+Exhibition views from: Blue Velvet Projects, Zürich

-Title: SAFE SPACE – Choco Relief
+Title: Safe Space – Choco Relief

 Artist: Anne de Vries